edouardhue/comeon/README.md

 ##  Running

 ComeOn! may be launched with Java WebStart from [http://edouardhue.github.io/comeon/jnlp-report.html].
-This requires at least Java 7, but 8 is ok.
+This requires at least Java 8.
 The developer not having any decent code signing certificate, the Java plugin will refuse to run ComeOn! until you lower its security level (see configuration panel or wherever your operating system hides this) and acknowledge each security warning.

 ### First run